Carter-Askelson/cse210-student-batter/README.md

 # Batter
 What's your batting average?
 Find out with this terminal version of the arcade classic.
 The goal is simple.
-Just bat the ball at the blricks until there are none left.
+Just bat the ball at the bricks until there are none left.
 If you miss the ball the game is over.

 ## Getting Started